Catholic Church in Sichuan: American Passionists in Chongqing

+The Passionists had a small presence in the eastern Sichuanese city of Chongqing since 1927, when they evacuated Hunan province for security reasons.
+During that journey, Clarissa Stattmiller, one of the Sisters of St. Joseph of Baden, Pennsylvania, (Note: The Sisters of St. Joseph served as assistants to the Passionist missionaries.) died of an illness and was interred in the graveyard of the Franciscan Missionaries of Mary in Chongqing.

+Later, during the 1940s, Passionist priests Cormac Shanahan and Caspar Caulfield lived and worked in that city.
+Father Shanahan started his work in Chongqing in 1941.
+Part of his ministry there involved writing for The Sign, a Catholic monthly magazine that was published in the United States since 1921.
+But Shanahan eventually began to write for China Correspondent, a Chongqing-based magazine which existed only from December 1943 to September 1944.
+The birth of this magazine was the result of a decision made to transform the French Catholic weekly Le Correspondant chinois into an English Catholic monthly.
+Its readers were American servicemen in China, particularly G.I.
+Catholic soldiers who were often alone.
+Later, Father Caulfield arrived in Chongqing to work for the magazine as well.

 1949–present

 Background

 After the communist takeover of China in 1949, a combination of assertive nationalism and socialist ideology led to the eradication of the Western presence in the country, including Western culture and products.
 "The denunciation of anything Western as 'capitalist', 'bourgeois' and representative of the 'imperialist world' reached a peak during the ideological extremism of the Korean War (1950–1953) when the final vestiges of the Western economic and cultural presence were eradicated."
 Missionary and communist ambitions simply were irreconcilable and the wide ideological gap could not be bridged.
 The stage had been set for the communists' catastrophic assault on the missionary enterprise during the Civil War period (1946–1949) and the expulsion of virtually all foreigners in the early 1950s.
 Foreign missionaries who were suspected of being spies were arrested, some were sent to thought reform centers in which they underwent disturbing re-education process in a vindictive prison setting.
 Missionary institutes funded by foreign money were closed down and all foreign missionaries expelled from the country.
 Catholicism in China, like all religions in the country, has since been permitted to operate only under the supervision of the State Administration for Religious Affairs.
 All legal worship has to be conducted in government-approved churches belonging to the Catholic Patriotic Association, which does not accept the primacy of the Roman pontiff.